CONTENTS

 - By the time patients develop symptoms of digoxin toxicity, they will be outside the window of time when decontamination is beneficial.

-💡Assess need for DSFab early and order promptly, because the time delay from ordering to clinical benefit is generally at least ~2 hours.
+💡Assess the need for DSFab early and order promptly because the delay from ordering to clinical benefit is generally at least ~2 hours.

 - Significant dysrhythmia or hemodynamic instability.